 What is a business plan?

-A business plan is a document describing a business, its products or services, how it earns (or will earn) money, its leadership and staffing, its financing, its operations model, and many other details essential to its success.
+A business plan is a document describing key details of a business.
+These details usually include its products or services, how it earns (or will earn) money, and its operations model.
+Other common topics explained in a business plan are leadership and staffing, financing, and a time frame for achieving business goals.

 Why write a business plan?

 Investors rely on business plans to evaluate the feasibility of a business before funding it, which is why business plans are commonly associated with getting a loan.
 But there are several compelling reasons to consider writing a business plan, even if you don’t need funding.

 - Planning.
 Writing out your plan is an invaluable exercise for clarifying your ideas and can help you understand the scope of your business, as well as the amount of time, money, and resources you’ll need to get started.

 - Evaluating ideas.
 If you’ve got multiple ideas in mind, a rough business plan for each can help you focus your time and energy on the ones with the highest chance of success.